 Coconut oil has antibacterial properties, so it effectively gets rid of musky scents.
 You only need to apply it once during the day and it will keep your armpits odor-free.
 However, using coconut oil on its own has some obvious downsides to it.
 Because it is an oil, it is greasy and may stain your clothes if you apply too much.

-To use it more effectively, combine it with equal parts of shea butter and baking soda.
+To use coconut oil more effectively, combine it with equal parts of shea butter and baking soda.

-How to use: Saturate a cotton ball with the oil and dab onto armpits.
-Or, if combined with shea butter and baking soda, apply paste-like substance with fingers.
+How to use: Saturate a cotton ball with the oil and dab onto the armpits.
+Or, if combined with shea butter and baking soda, apply the paste-like substance with fingers.
 Allow to dry completely.

 Apple cider vinegar has antiseptic and antibacterial properties that eliminate odor caused by sweat.
 However, apple cider vinegar has its own unappealing smell that you may not want other people to catch a whiff of.